By Dr. Shawna Darou, ND

 - Consider looking at personal genetics to check for issues with dopamine receptors or rate of dopamine degradation, along with hormone metabolism (remember that high estrogen also leads to high dopamine), and serotonin pathways.
 Key genes such as COMT, DRD2 genes, TPH2, and MAO-A can be helpful.

-- Nutrients to support dopamine production (tyrosine, B-vitamins, magnesium, Rhodiola, green tea extract and Mucuna puriens), ensuring adequate amino acid building blocks for neurotransmitters, and nutrients to support serotonin production (5-HTP. vitamins B6, folate, magnesium, zinc and inositol) may be recommended depending on the genetics.
+- Nutrients to support dopamine production (tyrosine, B-vitamins, magnesium, Rhodiola, green tea extract and Mucuna puriens), ensuring adequate amino acid building blocks for neurotransmitters, and nutrients to support serotonin production (5-HTP. vitamins B6, folate, magnesium, zinc and inositol) may be recommended depending on the genetics, and mood susceptibility.

 - If there has been a more recent change in mood, especially more obsessive thoughts, low mood and low motivation, testing for a marker called HPHPA (3-(3-hydroxyphenyl)-3-hydroxypropionic acid) in the urine with an organic acid test can indicate presence of strains fo Clostridia bacteria which drive up dopamine levels causing changes in mood and behaviour.
 This is fairly easily treated by rebalancing the gut microbiome.
 (This scenario is more common with chronic use of laxative, especially PEG-3350).